MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

  You can perform the following with the multiple environments:

-1. **Test before production**: You can set up multiple environments such as dev, test, and staging before publishing a Teams App to production environment in modern app development lifecycle
+1. **Test before production**: You can set up multiple environments such as dev, test, and staging before publishing a Teams App to production environment in modern app development lifecycle.

-2. **Manage app behaviors in different environments**: You can set up different behaviors for multiple environments such as enable telemetry in production environment, however disable it in development environment
+2. **Manage app behaviors in different environments**: You can set up different behaviors for multiple environments such as enable telemetry in production environment, however disable it in development environment.

 ## Prerequisite